 This is the brainchild of Isao Echizen (associate professor, National Institute of Informatics, Tokyo) and Professor Seiichi Gohshi (Kogakuin University).
 The privacy visor works almost the same as the anti-CCTV glasses.
 The only difference is that it hides the face of the wearer from cameras by emitting near-infrared LEDs that obscure their facial features.

 After lighting the LEDs, these ‘glasses’ add noise to any image captured by the cameras without obfuscating your vision.
 While the prototype may not be an attractive solution, it does not occlude with your face when interacting with others face-to-face.

 The bottom line

-Of course, a majority of these privacy fashion solutions can beat specific categories of facial recognition systems.
+Of course, a majority of these privacy fashion solutions can beat specific categories of facial recognition systems and achieve facial recognition avoidance.
 As the technology improves and changes, likely, the styles may also evolve.
 Also, some of these ideas are more visually extreme compared to the currently available mainstream fashion.
 Thus, you need to ensure that your preferred solution can protect you from surveillance cameras and prying human eyes as well.

 Also, these privacy gimmicks may not effectively hide your whereabouts when in public spaces if they are deployed by themselves.
 You can still be on someone’s radar with your mobile phone inside your pockets, for instance.

-For further expert guidance on how to protect your privacy, feel free to contact us now.
+For further expert guidance on how to protect your privacy and achieve facial recognition avoidance, feel free to contact us now.